greenyalol/widget-demo/README.md

 Implementing an embedded widget for ad recommendations.
 ## Instructions for running
 1. git clone https://github.com/greenyalol/widget-demo.git
+2. cd widget-demo
-2. npm i
+3. npm i
-3. npx webpack
+4. npx webpack

 The result is the module <code>widget.js</code> located in the **dist** directory.
 Place this script inside the user's working directory.
 After that, execute the render() method with the container property.
 For example: